Karlitoyo/Kerrymount_Estates/README.md

 ## First case example user experience

+Couple who wish to purchase property for the first time.

-User wishes to purchase property in given location.
-User visits site and searches database for property in location 'Blackrock'.
-User is shown available properties in Blackrock with photo and description of property.
-Details include price, rating,
+Users wishes to purchase property in given location.
+Users visit site and search database for property in location 'Blackrock'.
+Users are shown available properties in Blackrock with photo and description of property.
+Users then login to site to progress with purchase scurely.
+Users visit viewed property details, details include price, rating, and a description of the product and image.
+Users then revert to homepage and search for alternative property in
+'Sandyford.
+Users are happy with the price and description and adds the property to their wallet.
+Users then continue browsing the site.
+Users decide to checkout product from wallet and selects checkout.
+Users then enter payment information and secure property purchase.

 ## Second case example user experience

-Low income user who is in arrears on mortgage and cannot maintain current levels of debt to salary -

-User visits site.
-Provides full requested information as required for assessment to commence.
-Further assessment is required to understand level of debt of user to meet desired savings figure.
-User connects via PSD2 and consents for transactions to be assessed to manage finances.
-Based on user spending assessment can identify reductions in weekly shopping and recommend specific items which can provide savings.
-System recognises reductions available on heating and electricity further reductions in TV/Broadband.
-User can now meet contractual mortgage repayments due to reductions suggested.
-Bank can restructure loan in line with customer improved affordability.
+Single male wishing to rent property in Ireland

+User visits site and commences search for rental property in City Center.
+User is provided with a selection of properties from the database.
+User creates account using social media login function and enters the rent section of the website.

 ## Developer comments